-This section summarises the preferred option identified from the cost-benefit analysis at this draft stage and details next steps in the RIT-D process.
+This section summarises the proposed preferred option identified from the cost-benefit analysis at this draft stage and details next steps in the RIT-D process.

-8.1 Preferred option
+8.1 Proposed preferred option

-As summarised in Table 8-1, the preferred option is Option 2 as it is the credible option that maximises the present value of net market benefits.
+As summarised in Table 8-1, the proposed preferred option is Option 2 as it is the credible option that maximises the present value of net market benefits.
 Option 2 satisfies the requirements of the RIT-D.